yosefzaher/Student-Record-System/README.md

   - Quit The System

 ## Notes
+This project is not the final version; it's a demo.
-There are another updates will added to the system like :-
+There are another updates and features will added to the system like :-
  - File access System to save student record after quite the system
- - some inhancements in the code itself and others...
+ - some inhancements in the code itself
+ - Inhance the project by make it in layers and each layer has some module to optimize the project

 ## Contributers
  ENG.Yosef Zaher

+## FinalLy
+If you have any suggestions for modifications or improvements, please feel free to let me know.
+Your feedback and assistance are highly appreciated.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.